Santa Ana, Pampanga: Geography

 Santa Ana is bordered by Arayat and Magalang to the north; Candaba to the east; San Luis to the south; and Mexico to the west.

-The town can be accessed by via Olongapo-Gapan Road, Candaba-Santa Ana Road (Santa Lucia) and Magalang-Arayat-Santa Ana Road (San Pablo).
+The town can be accessed by via Jose Abad Santos Avenue, Candaba-Santa Ana Road (Santa Lucia) and Magalang-Arayat-Santa Ana Road (San Pablo).

-Santa Ana is 15 km from San Fernando, 81 km from Manila, and 7 km from Mexico.
+Santa Ana is 15 km from the San Fernando, 81 km from Manila, and 7 km from Mexico.

 Barangays

 Santa Ana is politically subdivided into 14 barangays, as shown below.
 Each barangay consists of puroks and some have sitios.